Dave Chisnall (rugby league): Later career

 He played at in Barrow's 5–12 defeat by Warrington in the 1980–81 John Player Trophy Final during the 1980–81 season at Central Park, Wigan on Saturday 24 January 1981.

 He returned for a second spell with Warrington, appearing as a substitute, (replacing Tony Cooke) in the club's 16–0 victory over St Helens in the 1982 Lancashire Cup Final during the 1982–83 season at Central Park, Wigan on Saturday 23 October 1982.
 He played his last match for Warrington (in his second spell) on Monday 23 April 1984.

 International honours

 Chisnall won caps for England while at Warrington in 1975 against Wales (interchange/substitute), in the 1975 Rugby League World Cup against France, Wales, and New Zealand, in 1975 against Papua New Guinea (non-test), and won caps for Great Britain while at Leigh in 1970 against Australia, and in the 1970 Rugby League World Cup against New Zealand.

 Honoured at Warrington Wolves

-Dave Chisnall is a Warrington Wolves Hall of Fame inductee.
+Chisnall is a Warrington Wolves Hall of Fame inductee.